-While self-healing can be an integral part of ones personal growth journey, too often people believe they should be able to go it alone.
+While self-healing can be an integral part of ones personal growth journey, too often people believe they should be able to do it all alone.
 We are NOT meant to live, grow or heal in isolation.
 We are social creatures who thrive in connection and community.
 From the role altruism has played in the survival of our species to the impact of love and healthy attachment on brain development, research supports that connecting with others is necessary to live our best lives.

 The purpose of this virtual group is to provide a safe space to reflect on the shifts in responsibility, priorities, and identity that women experience when becoming a mother.
 With all the potential joy, you may also struggle to acclimate to new roles, feel a loss of independence or experience loneliness, sadness or anxiety.
 Join us and co-create a supportive community during these massively transformational years.
 We will meet the second Thursday of each month at 9 A.M.

 Creating Overflow; Professional and Personal Development for Therapists

 This group is for social workers, therapists or any healer who knows that in order nourish others, their own cup must first be full.
 Consultation, self-examination, and practice mentorship are all appropriate for this group.
 Bring clinical, organizational and/or personal issues for processing and self-reflection.
 Receive feedback on specific cases and collaboration on treatment planning and navigating ethical dilemmas.